cloudymike/micropythonexamples/README.md

     sudo ampy --port /dev/ttyUSB0 run <devicename>/reset/reset.py
     ```

-(Note: Some examples include a loadfiles.sh script to do the program loading of multiple files)
+(Note: Some examples include a RUN.sh script to do the program loading and resetting of device)

 Make sure no one else is talking to the device (i.e. no terminal open)